-Just a few college players have ever entered the NFL Draft with reservations of where they might end up.
-John Elway and Eli Manning were the land layers.
+We have seen a few cases of college players entering the NFL Draft with reservations of where they might end up.
+John Elway and Eli Manning the land layers.

 For most youngsters who lace up the cleats in PeeWee Football, reaching the NFL is a life long dream.
 A few get to play after high school, and from those few a select bunch have the fortune to strap on the pads in the pros.

 For most, the commissioner calling your name on draft day is the culmination of a childhood dream.
 Regardless of the team, or the city, players pose for picture on the draft stage with ear-to-ear smiles having realized their life long goal.

 The NFL Draft will start on April 29th at 8pm ET

 But there are some who not only have earned the chance to be picked in the NFL’s selection show, they are the ones running the show.
 While it doesn’t happen too often, some soon-to-be NFLers have so much power, and attract so much desire entering the draft they can essentially choose where they would and would not like to play.

 Being the first pick in the draft means a number of things.
 First, you are the most attractive fit for the team with the top slot on selection day.
 Second, there is a fat pay check waiting for you once terms are agreed upon.
 Third, the team with the opening pick is almost always coming off of a terrible season that landed them there in the first place.

 Elway and Eli were the pioneers, refusing to play for franchises

 The two big cases of college stars coming into the pros with premeditated plans on where they would end up were John Elway and Eli Manning.
 Two quarterbacks, over twenty years apart, who knew they were likely to be top picks in franchises they weren’t particularly fond of.